-A well-written business contract is key to a successful business transaction.
+A well-written contract is a key to a successful business transaction.
 It can help protect both parties involved in the deal and ensure everyone understands their responsibilities.
 The contract should include all the crucial details of the agreement, such as what each party is responsible for, the duration of the contract, and any other relevant terms.
-If you want to create a contract that will stand up in court, you should keep these business contract tips in mind.
+If you want to create a contract that will stand up in court, you should keep these contract tips in mind.

 Here are ten tips on how to write a business contract:

 Include All The Required Information